 2) The Ask Messaging & Reply Features Allow Loss of Continuity

 Out of the multiple ways that Tumblr users can communicate with each other publicly (via posts, reblog-additions to posts, replies, or ask messages), only one of those methods is fully threaded by the site, and that’s reblog-additions.
 When you look at the tail end of a Tumblr reblog chain, you can look up the chain to tell what each response is responding to.
 This enables a sense of conversational continuity — it helps people keep track of what’s going on.

 With those other features, by comparison, it is much, much easier to lose continuity.
-Loss of continuity is what you’re experiencing when, for instance, you get an anonymous ask message criticizing something you said, when you actually have no clue which post of yours they’re even talking about.
+Loss of continuity is what you’re experiencing when, for instance, you get an anonymous ask message criticizing something you said or asking you to explain, when you actually have no clue which post of yours they’re even talking about.